Gravitational back-reaction is magical: Magic in conformal field theories

 As a consequence, after the removal of local magic in each wedge, the remaining magic is tied up into the interface between $A$ and $B$ marked by the region shaded in blue.
 Since the amount of magic generically scales linearly with the number of tensors, for a contiguous subregion $A$, the size of the interface region scales as $\log |A|$, which is proportional to the size of the RT surface up to subleading corrections.
 Note that while it may be possible to lower the size of this interface region further by local unitary transformations, the number of sites it involves must be lower bounded by the minimum number of edges connecting $A$ and $B$, which is given by $|\partial A|$.
 Heuristically, consider a case where all the bipartite entanglement between $A$ and $B$ have been ``distilled'' into imperfect Bell pairs connecting the two complementary regions.
-Then for any additive measure of magic, the non-local magic should scale linearly with the number of such imperfect Bell states, which is again proportional to the length of the minimal surface.
+Then for any additive measure of magic, the nonlocal magic should scale linearly with the number of such imperfect Bell states, which is again proportional to the length of the minimal surface.

-More precisely, we observe that the tensor network of the interface region is a matrix product state (MPS) (\cref{figD1b}) by removing the local unitaries.
-The remaining structure contributes to the non-local magic is shown in \cref{figD1a}.
+More precisely, we observe that the tensor network of the interface region is a MPS (\cref{figD1b}) by removing the local unitaries.
+The remaining structure contributes to the nonlocal magic is shown in \cref{figD1a}.
 Each matrix in the chain consists of two isometries and one disentangler.

 We expect the magic of this state to scale linearly with the number of matrices, namely the size of the light-cone, $\min\{|\partial A|, |\partial B|\}$.
 Indeed, we verify that magic scales as volume of the MPS, which is $\sim \log|A|$.